jaganmn/macpan-workshop/syllabus.md

 ## Footnotes

 [^Rfamiliarity]: Although participants familiar with [R](https://www.r-project.org/) will be more comfortable with the material, familiarity will not be assumed.

+**MJ: I'm always anxious about statements like this, since it's an R package and there is a lot to cover ... well, it can be assessed later whether "familiarity with R" should be recommended in stronger terms.**

 [^statisticalmodelling]: Deep technical knowledge is not required.
 We will briefly review some statistical concepts, including prediction intervals, parameter estimates, likelihood functions, and prior distributions, so that everyone is on the same page.